Fostering

 Fostering mum and pups:

-Although it doesn’t happen that often occasionally a pregnant bitch, or new mum nursing pups will arrive at one of our rescue centres and we will need to get her into a foster home as quickly as possible.
+Although it doesn’t happen often, occasionally a pregnant bitch, or new mum nursing pups, will arrive at our rescue centre and we will need to get them into a foster home as quickly as possible.

-Fostering a mother dog and her puppies is a huge job with a potentially long foster term (sometimes 8 to 10 weeks to get the puppies big and healthy enough for adoption).
-Fostering a nursing mother and her puppies is not for everyone although the rewards of watching mum care for her pups and of helping those pups develop into healthy, happy dogs is immense!
+Fostering a mother dog and her puppies is a huge job with potentially a minimum of 8 to 12 weeks to get the puppies big and healthy enough for adoption.
+It’s not for everyone although the rewards of watching mum care for her pups and of helping those pups develop into healthy, happy dogs is immense!

 Foster Criteria: